13 Steps to Successful Blogging

 Try your best to find exclusive information that not many have.
 Do not disclose any confidential or secret information which is deemed illegal or can potentially get you into trouble, but try to get the scoop before everyone else does.

 Give your best effort to dig and search the internet for exclusive information and you will possibly come up with something useful.
 Your readers will appreciate this and they show their appreciation through word-of-mouth referrals.
 Imagine how many readers will tell their friends, family, and others about information they only can find at your blog.

 11) Make Money

 Once your blog has gained some real momentum and your blog traffic is increasing then it is time to start thinking about turning your traffic into profit.
 You should use contextual advertising, like Google Adsense.
-Contextual advertising is usually text links which use the content of your blog to publish targeted ads on your blog.
-The payout is usually based on a pay-per-click model, meaning for ever click an ad receives you are paid a small percentage of the profits.
-Depending of your niche and in addition to contextual advertising it is good to also use sponsored content and affiliate ads for products or services that you use or trust and that relate to your blog topic.
+Contextual advertising is usually text links that use the content of your blog to publish targeted ads on your blog.
+The payout is usually based on a pay-per-click model, meaning for every click an ad receives you are paid a small percentage of the profits.
+Depending on your niche and in addition to contextual advertising it is good to also use sponsored content and affiliate ads for products or services that you use or trust and that relate to your blog topic.

 12) Ask for help

 As your website grows you’ll certainly face technical issues.
 Don’t worry!
 The blogging community is really huge and there are lots of people ready to help.
 Facebook hosts dozens of WordPress groups that provide a considerable amount of resources and assistance to people facing the same issues as you do.
 Don’t hesitate to ask as there are no stupid questions; everyone had to start at some point.

 And if this is not enough, just hire a professional at any stage of your development process.
 At PP Design, we are here to help you grow your project!